 Then the ideal client parameters start to become important.
 Even within that narrower niche, there are people you simply prefer to work with.
 It’s part personality click and part shared values: you recognize your kindred spirits, and those are the Best Clients Ever.
 You reach “entrepreneur paradise” when your client list consists almost completely of those ideal clients.

 So it’s a journey.
 When you start, your market can look pretty broad.
 As you gain experience – and cash flow – you start focusing your message to a narrower target, your niche market.
 And if you market consistently and persistently, you get to the point where you can pick and choose even in that smaller pool, and you wind up with a collection of ideal clients.

 I’m very fortunate to be in the position to pick and choose my clients.
 It’s taken me a long time to get here, but it sure is a whole lot more fun!
 As I transition into retirement, I get to focus only on clients who are a joy to work with.

 Where are you on that journey?
 Have you defined your niche market yet?
 How about your ideal client?

 Need help with that?
 Want to know more?
-Use my online scheduler to book a free introductory call, where we can look at exploring how to get you moving down the path to that Entrepreneur’s Paradise of the Ideal Client!
+Book an introductory call, where we can look at exploring how to get you moving down the path to that Entrepreneur’s Paradise of the Ideal Client!